sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_api_with_postman/sigma_api_with_postman.md

 <img src="assets/pm11.png" width="800"/>

-Select `API Token`, give it a name and description.
-Notice that we have also created a Service Account user for automation purposes; this is a best practice.
-Since we are just testing, you can choose any Admin user you prefer.
+Select `REST API`, give it a name and description.
+Some customers create a `Service Account` user for automation purposes; this is a best practice.
+Since we are just testing, you can choose any `Admin` user you prefer.
 Click `Create`.

 <img src="assets/pm12.png" width="800"/>